 - Premises Liability.
 Negligent property owners may have a dangerous premises that can harm those on the property.
 If a person slips and falls, they could break a bone.

 While there are many ways these injuries can occur, the main factor that they all share is that the accidents occur because of negligence.
 When parties engage in careless driving practices, run unsafe worksites, or have dangerous properties, they can cause others to sustain severe harm.
-A Columbia broken bone lawyer will investigate your case so you can get the justice you deserve.
+A Columbia, SC broken bone lawyer will investigate your case so you can get the justice you deserve.

 How Our Lawyers Can Help You